sophgo/tpu-mlir/doc/developer_manual/source_en/13_mlir_define.rst

     - output: tensor

 :Attributes:
-    - axes: specifies the dimension to be cropped, 0 represents the first dimension and -1 represents the last dimension
+    - axes: specifies the dimension to be cropped.
+0 represents the first dimension and -1 represents the last dimension

 :Interface:
     None